SAML single sign-on for on-premises applications with Application Proxy

 Update the SAML configuration

-With the application still open in the Azure portal, select Single sign-on.
+With the application still open in the Microsoft Entra admin center, select Single sign-on.

 In the Set up Single Sign-On with SAML page, go to the Basic SAML Configuration heading and select its Edit icon (a pencil).
 Make sure the External URL you configured in Application Proxy is populated in the Identifier, Reply URL, and Logout URL fields.
 These URLs are required for Application Proxy to work correctly.